Varieties of ordered algebras as categories: Generators

 \begin{assump} From now on we work with categories enriched over the (cartesian closed) category $\Pos$.
 Thus a category $\ck$ is understood to have partially ordered hom-sets and composition is monotone.
-Also `functor' means automaticaly an enriched functor, i.e., one monotone on hom-sets.
-And the same about natural transformations, adjunctions, etc.: they are all understood in the enriched sense.
+Also `functor' means automatically an enriched functor, i.e., one monotone on hom-sets.
+Natural transformations in the enriched sense are just the ordinary ones.

-Every set is consider as the (discretely ordered) poset. \end{assump}
+Every set is considered as the (discretely ordered) poset. \end{assump}

-\begin{remark} (1) Recall the concept of a \textit{coinserter} of a parallel (ordered) pair of morphisms $u_0$, $u_1\colon U\to X$: it is a morphism $f\colon X\to Y$ universal w.r.t. $fu_0 \leq fu_1$.
+\begin{remark} Recall the concept of a \textit{coinserter} of a parallel (ordered) pair of morphisms $u_0$, $u_1\colon U\to X$: it is a morphism $f\colon X\to Y$ universal w.r.t. $fu_0 \leq fu_1$.
 That is, given $f'\colon X\to Y'$ with $f'u_0 \leq f'u_1$, then (a) there exists $g\colon Y\to Y'$ with $f' =g f$ and (b) for every $\bar{g} \colon Y\to Y'$ from $gf \leq \bar g f$ it follows that $g\leq \bar g$.

-(2) A morphism is called a \textit{subregular epimorphism\/} if it is a coinserter of a parallel pair.

 \end{remark}